 -

-Jay Sparrow
+Jay Sparrow - Development Lead

 Jay is an owner and co-founder of Edmonton’s Sea Change Brewing Co., Shiddy’s Distilling, and FlatBoy Burger.
 Sea Change is an award winning craft brewery and community builder since 2017.
 Previous to the inception of Sea Change, Jay was founder of Record Mob inc. – a diverse technology investment fund.
 Jay spent his formative years running kitchens, bars and restaurants around western Canada.
 Opening more than a dozen distinct businesses, Jay has seen failures and successes in the industry along with all the stresses and struggles that both pose.
 Jay is also an award winning singer-songwriter and music producer.